RaVeR76/bufcwoman/readme.md

 * **Plan**
 I hadn't anything special planned for this section beforehand other than somewhere to display training times and whatever day this happened.
-I was basically given a email with a few times Monday to Friday.
+I was basically sent an email with a few times Monday to Friday.

 * **Implementation**
 My first instinct was to put these on cards some way, as just having them just on the screen seemed too boring and hard to fill the section.